lyra29/ToneyShift/README.md

 6. **Try Different Examples**
    - Test both formal and informal inputs to see the conversion behavior.
    - Examples to try:
-     - Formal: “Please submit your report by Friday for review.”
+     - Formal: “Would it be possible to meet for a casual get-together tonight?”
      - Informal: “Hey!
 Wanna hang out later?”